Tanikaze Kajinosuke: Death and posthumous influence

 Sekiwake Onogawa Kisaburō (left) and Tanikaze Kajinosuke (right) are given shimenawa belts representing their future status of yokozuna.
 They are the first wrestlers in sumo history to be given this status in their lifetime.

 On 9 January 1795, Tanikaze contracted influenza, which spread throughout Edo, and died suddenly at the age of 44 while still active.
 The wrestler who succeeded Tanikaze as ōzeki was Raiden Tameemon, who was an apprentice of Tanikaze.
 He was on another winning streak of 35 bouts at the time of his death, making him a leading figure of sumo during the Tenmei and Kansei eras.
 In the top makuuchi division, Tanikaze won 258 bouts and lost only 14 bouts, achieving a winning percentage of 94.9.
 Tanikaze was buried in his hometown of Wakabayashi, Sendai and his tomb serves as a monument in a residential area.

 The Tanikaze shikona became a prestigious name in the Edo-sumo association and several wrestlers were given the opportunity to take it, but all declined.
-Today, the name is said to be tome-na (とめ‐な), meaning that it is a name which is no longer allowed to be used.
+Today, the name is said to be tome-na (止め名), meaning that it is a name which is no longer allowed to be used.

 Tanikaze was a very popular rikishi.
 Unlike other wrestlers of his day, many nishiki-e portraits and images of him participating in bouts still remain.